sparky2708/katacoda-scenarios/ntlk/read_data.md

 `python`{{execute}}

-In this scenario we will be working with the [NLTK](https://www.nltk.org/) library.
-In some way we will repeat some work from the previous scenario using the library instead of vanilla Python.

-Let's read movie reviews again.
+Let's read the movie reviews that are supplied as a sample corpus within NLTK.

 `import data_reader
 documents = data_reader.read_reviews()`{{execute}}

-Then we can look as an example document (feel free to change the index and load different document).
+Let's look at a few moview reviews to get a feel of the text

-`example_idx = 123
+`example_idx = 52
 document = documents[example_idx]
 document`{{execute}}